elunna/recipes/entres/pork chops with spiced applesauce.md

 1. PREHEAT the oven to 350°F.
 2. MIX the salt and pepper in a small bowl and use to season both sides of the pork chops.
-3. MELT 2 tablespoons of the cooking fat in a large skillet over medium-high heat.
+3. MELT 2 tbsp of the cooking fat in a large skillet over medium-high heat.
 When the fat is hot, add the pork chops and sear until you see a golden brown crust, 2 to 3 minutes.
 Turn and sear the other side for 2 minutes.